 2.4.5.
-Advance payment of employer contributions
+Advance payment of contributions

 The Administering Authority will allow any employer apart from those in the Academies Group to pre-pay secondary contributions.
-In addition, any employer who is not part of a group can choose to pre-pay their primary contributions.
+In addition, any employer who is not part of a group can choose to pre-pay primary contributions and if they do so, can also choose to pre pay an amount equal to estimated employee contributions.

-Pre-payments can be made annually or triennially in advance, and will attract a discount as agreed with the Administering Authority on the advice of the Fund's Actuary.
-Pre-payments of primary contributions will be subject to an annual true up once actual annual pensionable payroll is known.
+Pre-payments can be made annually or triennially in advance, and will attract a discount on employer contributions as agreed with the Administering Authority on the advice of the Fund's Actuary.
+Pre-payments of primary contributions will be subject to an annual trueup once actual annual pensionable payroll is known.
+Employers who in addition choose to pre pay an amount equivalent to an estimate of employee contributions due in the period will receive a greater discount on their employer contributions.
+Payment of employee contributions to the Fund must continue to be made by 22nd of the month following deduction, however the payment can be net of 1/12th the pre-paid amount relating to that year.
+In effect there is then a monthly true up of employee contributions.